Kippyi/Kippyi/README.md

 ## Contact
 Feel free to reach out to me if you have any questions, collaboration opportunities, or just want to chat!
-You can find me on Discord as Kip#0001 or Kippyi#0001.
+You can find me on Discord as Kip4284

 ## Let's Connect!
 - [Cipher Systems Discord](https://ciphersystems.xyz/discord)